-Byte allows you to choose from All-Day Aligners (worn for 22+ hours a day) or At-Night Aligners (worn for 10+ hours a day).
+Byte clear aligners can treat minor to moderate cases of teeth misalignment.
+Byte offers All-Day Aligners (worn for 22+ hours a day) and At-Night Aligners (worn for 10+ hours a day).

-The average treatment time for byte aligners is 3 months for All-Day Aligners and 6 months for At-Night Aligners.
+The average treatment time for byte aligners is 4 months for All-Day Aligners and 5 months for At-Night Aligners.

 These costs cover all of the clear aligners, retainers, remote monitoring, and the Smile Protection Program.
 They also offer monthly payment plans to help with financing.

-Read our full review of byte clear aligners.
+Read our full review of byte.

+SmileDirectClub has been a leading provider of clear aligners since 2014.
 They have a network of over 250 state-licensed dentists and orthodontists that help create and monitor your clear aligner treatment.

-SmileDirectClub offers traditional Clear Aligners or Nighttime Clear Aligners® for the same price: $1950.
+SmileDirectClub offers traditional Clear Aligners or Nighttime Clear Aligners® for the same price: $1,950.
 The impression kit costs $59, or you can visit a SmileShop and get a free scan of your teeth.

 Traditional clear aligner treatment takes approximately 4 to 6 months, while Nighttime Clear Aligners take about 10 months.
 A retainer for aftercare will cost $99.

-Read our full review of ALIGNERCO.
+Read our full review of SmileDirectClub.

 NewSmile is one of the most affordable at-home aligners, but they are also one of the newest companies.